CTU-Bern/presize/paper/paper.md

 library(presize)
 ```
 Suppose we want to estimate the proportion of hospital admissions with diabetes.
-Diabetes has a prevalence of approximately 10% (@diab) and assume that we have a
+Diabetes has a prevalence of approximately 10% (@diab).
+We assume a
 slightly higher proportion of diabetics,
 15%, as diabetes is a risk factor for a wide range of conditions.
 We want to
 estimate the prevalence of diabetes to within 5% (plus/minus 2.5%).
 With `presize`,